 You can click here to learn more about how EMM solutions have evolved and how devices are managed.

-Enterprise mobility management started as a mobile device management that allows the IT team to configure and manage devices, deploy apps, and enforce security policies.
+Enterprise mobility management started as a mobile device management that allows the IT team to configure and manage devices and enforce security policies.
 It has since evolved into a multi-faceted approach with the addition of other components such as mobile application management (MAM), mobile content management (MCM), Google mobile analytics, and identity access management (IAM).

 How EMM Works